FloatingArrayDesign/MoorDyn/docs/structure.rst

 transverse cable vibrations having a wavelength of twice the cable segment length.
 To approximate the cable direction at the node points, the cable tangent at each node is assumed to be the average of the tangent directions of the two adjacent cable elements.
 Aside from this detail, the formulation of the mooring model is fairly standard.
-Further technical details and some validation results are available in :ref:`some papers <theory>`.
+Further technical details and some validation results are available in the :ref:`theory section <theory>`.

 Bending stiffness is a recent capability addition in MoorDyn v2 (it is not yet implemented in MoorDyn-F).
-In the explanations that follow, the word cable is used to refer to a Line object with nonzero bending stiffness.
+The word cable is used to refer to a Line object with nonzero bending stiffness.

 MoorDyn keeps a dictionary of line types to describe the cross-sectional (or per-meter) properties of the mooring lines.
 Each line type has an alphanumeric name